njraladdin/adk-typescript-agent-maintainer/project.md

-ui agent: submit a single commit on a UI, display steps taken by agent on a web ui. list of commits in progress.
+- ui agent: submit a single commit on a UI, display steps taken by agent on a web ui.

 troubleshoot: submit a few commits until it can port it perfectly

+multi commits: in the ui, display list of commits in progress, and show exectution trace of each one

 hosted : both agent and ui hosted on google cloud

-automatic monitoring: ability to enable monitoring newest commits, check if they were processed yet or not, send them to agent. use sqlite db to track processed commits and retries
+automatic monitoring: automatically monitor newest commits, send them to agent

-estimated finish : tuesday